anubhavpgit/anubhavpgit.github.io/content/current.md

 ###### March

 Happy Holi folks!
 I had a lovely Holi celebration here this weekend.
-So, [​Microsoft has announced a native port of the TypeScript compiler and tools to a language like Go](https://devblogs.microsoft.com/typescript/typescript-native-port/), aiming to drastically improve performance.
+So, [​Microsoft has announced a native port of the TypeScript compiler to Go](https://devblogs.microsoft.com/typescript/typescript-native-port/), aiming to drastically improve performance.
 This native implementation is expected to provide a 10x speedup in editor startup and build times, along with substantial reductions in memory usage.

 **How Much Faster in real-world projects, you ask?**